Night Watch (Lukyanenko novel): Background

-In the story's worldline, there exists a magical realm beneath the surface of all things—referred to as the Twilight (or Gloom in other translations).
+There exists a magical realm beneath the surface of all things—referred to as the Twilight (or Gloom in other translations).
 The action in the novel centers on a group of people referred to as the Others —human beings who tapped into the Twilight and gained supernatural abilities.
 The Others were the humans (shamans, soothsayers, and wisemen) from long ago who figured out how to step into the Twilight.
 However, the Others are different from humans; they are born as Others.
 Humans are not able (at least in the first part of the cycle) to become Others.
 The Twilight does not offer its gifts freely; it feeds off the strength of those Others who enter it.
 If sufficiently weakened, they are consumed, never to return to the ordinary world.
 The aura of any Other, or emotional state at the time of their first entry into the Twilight, determines whether or not the Other will become a 'Light' or 'Dark' Other.
 Furthermore, once determined either Light or Dark, an Other must choose what specific powers they will borrow from the Twilight.
 Variations such as vampires, magicians, and healers are all possible, each with their own benefits and restrictions.
 Often, the choice is made by the state of mind but if choosing Light or Dark during Initiation, a Watch can attempt to steer the powers of someone into what they need at the time.
 "Initiation" refers to the process of an Other choosing not Light or Dark but choosing to officially be a part of the Night Watch (Light Others) or Day Watch (Dark Others).
 An Other can exist without being initiated as part of a Watch, still independently capable of entering the Twilight and becoming Light or Dark.
 The choice of becoming light or dark, even what specific powers you gain, is usually final.